LonnyGomes/vjs-video/README.md

 ## Bower Install

-The recomended method for installing `vjs-video` is via bower
+The recomended method for installing `vjs-video` is via bower however it also is available in npm.

 ```bash
 bower install vjs-video